timsch3/asciigotchi/README.md

 - Sick state and dying after not caring for too long
 - Pet getting bigger the older it gets
 - Improve UI to better show need levels
+- Add need to sleep and couple with darkmode